The Hinoemata Kabuki theatre is a slice of living history,

 So, one senior actor from the village, a 72-year-old man, recognized the dilemma and decided to step up to help.
-He had actually retired some time previously do to joint pain in his knee.
-So, in order to perform to the best of his ability, this 72-year-old man did daily stretches and strengthening exercises to prepare for the performance.
+He had actually retired some time previously due to joint pain in his knee.
+So, to perform to the best of his ability, this 72-year-old man did daily stretches and strengthening exercises to prepare for the performance.
 In the end, he managed to beautifully portray the sweet grandmother.

 Through the dedication of this remote community,